prismaymedia/linkfy/docs/DEPLOYMENT_QUICK_START.md

 This is a condensed version of the deployment guide to get you up and running quickly.

+> **Note**: This guide covers deploying the client only.
+The server is deployed separately and is not hosted on Vercel.

 ## 🎯 5-Minute Setup

 ### Step 1: Install Vercel CLI